 Our Five Favourite ‘Proper Pubs’

-So, now the London Tailored Tours team has shown you How to Spot a Proper Pub, it’s time for you to benefit from our days (and nights) spent getting to know London’s pubs.
+So, now the Totally Tailored team has shown you How to Spot a Proper Pub, it’s time for you to benefit from our days (and nights) spent getting to know London’s pubs.

 Because every Londoner knows that the best recommendation is for your local ‘proper pub’.
 So, here we go:

 The Totally Tailored Local: The Glad, Borough

 64 Lant Street, London SE1 1QN